labsyspharm/python-novice-inflammation/_episodes/01-numpy.md

 ~~~
 {: .language-python}

-## Using Variables in Python
+## Using Variables in Pythono
+In Python, we can use [functions]({{ page.root}}/reference/#function) to do things with our
+variables.In general, a function takes some variables and possible other data as arguments,
+separated by commas in the paranthesis, and output results on the left.
+In addition, a function may
+produce side-effects such as printing text to the terminal, or writing a file.

-To display the value of a variable to the screen in Python, we can use the `print` function:
+For example, to display the value of a variable to the screen in Python, we can use the `print`
+function:

 ~~~
 print(weight_kg)